Isaiah 47 – Babylon Brought Low

 For the great abundance of your enchantments.

 a.
-Hear this now, you who are given to pleasures, who dwell securely: In the midst of her pride and arrogance (I am, and there is no one else besides me; I shall not sit as a widow), God brings another charge against Babylon.
-Judgment also comes because of the multitude of your sorceries, for the great abundance of your enchantments.
+Hear this now, you who are given to pleasures, who dwell securely: In the midst of her pride and arrogance (I am, and there is no one else besides me; I shall not sit as a widow), God brought another charge against Babylon.
+Judgment would also come because of the multitude of your sorceries, for the great abundance of your enchantments.
 Babylon was famous as a founding place and breeding ground for occult arts and practices.

 “For you have trusted in your wickedness;